kyro46/assAudio/README.md

 php setup/setup.php update
 ```

-Activate the plugin in the ILIAS-Admin-GUI and activate manual correction.
+Activate the plugin in the ILIAS-Admin-GUI.

 ### Known Problems ###

-* Scoring by Question not yet possible, only Scoring by Participant.

 * Export and Import of WEBM-Files not yet possible, Tests with results can't be transferred.
 * Audio capture not yet possible with Safe Exam Browser 3.x
 * The plugin uses a flash-free approach which is not yet compatible with all browsers as the technology is currently work-in-progress at W3C.
 See:
   * https://www.w3.org/TR/mediastream-recording/
   * https://caniuse.com/#feat=mediarecorder
 * Textual feedback about the length of a recording is only provided in Firefox

-* Current browsers restrict the recorder feature to secure contexts (HTTPS) only.

 ### Credits ###
 * Development by Christoph Jobst